MeteoraAg/damm-v2/README.md

-> The program is still in the process of being audited.
+> The program has been audited.
+You can find the audit report [here](https://docs.meteora.ag/resources/audits#id-2.-damm-v2).

 # Meteora Constant Product AMM (DAMM v2)